lnsmith54/exploring-loss/README.md

 clrsolver.prototxt - the solver file for running CLR with LR bounds 0.1 to 1.0 and stepsize=10000

+interpolation/ - the scripts necessary for creating and evaluatin interpolations between networks (more details in separate readme)

 If you encounter bugs or missing data, you can contact me at leslie.smith@nrl.navy.mil